vannawillerton/vannawillerton.github.io/DirichletProcesses.md

 $$\beta_k = \prod_{i=1}{k-1} (1-\beta_i')\cdot\beta_k'$$

-How can this be interpreted as a generative process?
-Consider $$\beta_k$$ as the length of a piece of stick.
+How can this be interpreted as a generative process?**well it is a generative process already** Consider $$\beta_k$$ as the length of a piece of stick.
 You start with a unit-length stick and 'walk' down the natural numbers in order.
-At each step you flip a coin with weight $$\beta_i'$$, if the coin comes up false, you continue to the next natural number; if the coin comes up true at some point $$k$$, then we break the stick at that point.
-That piece of stick gets assigned to $$\beta_k$$, and recurse on the remaining length of the stick.
-Note that the recursion implies that the stick may be broken up into infinitely many pieces.
+At each step you flip a coin with weight
+$$\beta_i'$$, if the coin comes up false, you continue to the next natural number; if the coin comes up true at some point $$k$$, then we break the stick at that point.
+That piece of stick gets assigned to
+$$\beta_k$$, and recurse on the remaining length of the stick.
+Note that the recursion implies that the stick may be broken up into infinitely many pieces.**you are sort of mixing metaphors here.**

 Notice that the length of the piece that we break off is determined by the concentration parameter $$\alpha$$.
 As the size of the parameter increases, the chances of flipping the coin to true is higher and therefore the stick lengths become shorter.
-This means that earlier draws from the DP are more likely to be redrawn than later draws.
+This means that earlier draws from the DP are more likely to be redrawn than later draws.**this is backwards, the higher $\alpha$ the further you tend to walk out your sequences of $\beta$s**

 ### Chinese Restaurant Process

 The Chinese Restaurant Process (CRP) is a more complex and widely used metaphor for understanding the Dirichlet Process.
 It is important to note that these metaphors are alternative but equivalent ways to construct the Dirichlet process.
-The CRP is usually described as a sequential sampling scheme using the metaphor of a restaurant.
+The CRP is usually described as a sequential sampling scheme using the metaphor of a restaurant.**I wouldn't call these metaphors --- they are mathematically formal.
+The names are metaphorical, but the mathematical objects are not**

 We imagine a restaurant with an infinite number of tables.
 The first customer enters the restaurant and sits at the first unoccupied table.
 The (N + 1)th customer enters the restaurant and sits at either an already occupied table or a new, unoccupied table, according to the following distribution.

 $$\tau^{(N+1)}|\tau^{(1)},\ldots,\tau^{(N)},\alpha \sim
 \sum_{i=1}^K \frac{y_i}{N+\alpha}\delta_{\tau_i}+